-after the island of Curaçao, where orig. made
+Origin of curaçaoafter the island of Curaçao, where origin, originally made

 A liqueur flavored with the peel of the sour orange.

-An island of the Netherlands Antilles in the southern Caribbean Sea off the northwest coast of Venezuela.
-It was discovered in 1499 and settled by the Spanish in 1527.
+An island territory of the Netherlands in the southern Caribbean Sea off the northwest coast of Venezuela.
+Originally inhabited by the Arawak, it was settled by the Spanish in 1527.
 The Dutch gained control in 1634, although the British held the island during the Napoleonic Wars (1807-1815).
 Oil refining and tourism are the major industries.